The New Bootstrappers: How Alternative Funding Models Are Embracing Founder Lifestyles

 Would legendary, bootstrapped successes like Basecamp (then 37Signals) or Atlassian have been worse off had they taken VC?

 If so, it’s reasonable to believe the bootstrappers that succeed using these new vehicles will join the anti-portfolio of the entire venture industry, even as they embrace their new financiers.
 In them is the potential to create a new class of investable assets: unicorns that never bothered to flirt with VC.

 With these alternative structures, sustainability-minded founders and investors are well-aligned to reap rewards that suit their priorities.
 In concert with their portfolio founders, investors like TinySeed, Earnest, et al. may require, or elect to receive, cash dividends now, equity later, or some combination thereof.

 While fair according to the negotiated terms sheet, these rewards aren’t free for the entrepreneur, who will be sharing some of his or her claims to cash (rich) in exchange for a more certain fate of king or queen (control).
 Though this sharing of profit is what he or she wanted, layering a trade-off on top of a business model profitability check will be daunting.
 Growth equations and unit economics, later stage concerns for the VC-backed seedling, will demand rigor earlier for the new bootstrapper.

 Given these requirements, new tools for calculating the scenarios and outcomes of various terms and business models will become a greater necessity.
-In my next post, I’ll use my early access to a tool called SimSaaS to calculate the suitability and trade-offs of taking investment from these alternative funding sources for a fictitious startup named Array.
+In a future story, I’ll use my early access to a tool called Summit to calculate the suitability and trade-offs of taking investment from a variety of these alternative funding sources.